tiqi-group/pydase/README.md

 [![Documentation Status](https://readthedocs.org/projects/pydase/badge/?version=latest)](https://pydase.readthedocs.io/en/latest/?badge=stable)
 [![License: MIT](https://img.shields.io/github/license/tiqi-group/pydase)](https://github.com/tiqi-group/pydase/blob/main/LICENSE)

 `pydase` is a Python library that simplifies the creation of remote control interfaces for Python objects.
-It exposes the public attributes of a user-defined class via a Socket.IO web server, ensuring they are always in sync with the service state.
+It exposes the public attributes of a user-defined class via a [Socket.IO](https://python-socketio.readthedocs.io/en/stable/) web server, ensuring they are always in sync with the service state.
 You can interact with these attributes using an RPC client, a RESTful API, or a web browser.
 The web browser frontend is auto-generated, displaying components that correspond to each public attribute of the class for direct interaction.
-`pydase` implements an observer pattern and to provide real-time updates, ensuring that changes to the class attributes are reflected across all clients.
+`pydase` implements an [observer pattern][Observer Pattern] to provide the real-time updates, ensuring that changes to the class attributes are reflected across all clients.

 Whether you're managing lab sensors, network devices, or any abstract data entity, `pydase` facilitates service development and deployment.